How Much Does It Cost to Ship a 70 Pounds Package? (2026)

 Cost Drivers for 70 Pounds Shipments

-70 Pounds packages sit in a range where small dimension changes can quickly shift cost outcomes between carriers.
+70 Pound packages sit in a range where small dimension changes can quickly shift cost outcomes between carriers.
 Weight alone does not tell the full pricing story.

-- Measure real packed dimensions for top SKUs at this weight tier.
+- Measure real packed dimensions for your highest-volume items at this weight tier.

-- Use repeatable package templates instead of ad hoc box choices.
+- Use repeatable package templates instead of grabbing whatever box is on hand.

 - Route by destination zone to avoid overpaying for speed you do not need.